 Families with little kids, meanwhile, will love the Camp Snoopy area, devoted to low-key rides and the Peanuts gang.
 Glide through the air on a security blanket on the Linus Launcher, sit in a classic swing ride on Charlie Brown’s Kite Flyer, or ride a gentle ATV on Pig Pen’s Mud Buggies.

-For crowd-pleasing thrills, don’t miss the classic Timber Mountain Log Ride, which like the Calico Mine Train, features animatronic miners and animals, but ends in a splashy 42-foot flume.
-Or get a good dousing on the river-raft ride Bigfoot Rapids—just mellow enough so that you can check out the ride’s greenery that includes trees, shrubs, and wildflowers that are all indigenous to California.
+For crowd-pleasing thrills, don’t miss the classic Timber Mountain Log Ride, which, like the Calico Mine Train, features animatronic miners and animals, but ends in a splashy 42-foot flume.
+Or get a good dousing on the river-raft ride Calico River Rapids—formerly known as Bigfoot Rapids—that takes adventurous passengers on a journey in search of new lands to settle in the western frontier.
+Along the way are plenty of surprises, like unexpected white water, musket-toting homesteaders, and such “wildlife” as rattling rattlesnakes, howling wolves, and bear cubs.

 The first attraction at Knott’s Berry Farm, back in the 1940s, was a walk-through cyclorama called The Covered Wagon Show, which chronicled the Knott family’s move out west.
 Today the theme park’s live shows embrace that Old West magic, while also adding in music, storytelling, and even ice-skating Peanuts characters.